Vest-Agder County Municipality

 Vest-Agder County Municipality (Vest-Agder fylkeskommune) was the regional governing administration of the old Vest-Agder county in Norway.
+The administrative seat was located in the town of Kristiansand.

-The county municipality was established on 1 January 1976 when the law was changed to allow elected county councils in Norway.
+The county municipality was established in its current form on 1 January 1976 when the law was changed to allow elected county councils in Norway.
 The county municipality was dissolved on 1 January 2020, when Vest-Agder was merged with the neighboring Aust-Agder county, creating the new Agder county which is led by the Agder County Municipality.